Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Proof of results

 \subsection{Proof of Lemma \ref{lem:eq}}

 Take any rational expectations equilibrium \eqref{eq:seq1}.

 We first show that without loss of generality, the no-arbitrage condition \eqref{eq:R} holds.
 If $P_t=0$, then it must be $P_{t+1}+D_{t+1}=0$, for otherwise the agent can increase old consumption $c_{t+1}^o$ at no cost by letting $x_t\to\infty$ and increase utility, which violates optimality.
-Then \eqref{eq:noarbitrage} holds.
+Then \eqref{eq:R} holds.
 Suppose $P_t>0$ and let $R_{t+1}'=(P_{t+1}+D_{t+1})/P_t$ be the gross return on the asset.
 To simplify the notation, let us suppress time subscripts.
 If $R'<R$, the asset return is dominated by the capital return.
 Since asset holdings $x$ is unrestricted, agents can reduce $x$ by $\Delta x$ and increase $i$ by $P\Delta x$, which leaves young consumption $c^y$ unchanged but increases old consumption $c^o$ by $(R-R')P\Delta x>0$, which violates optimality.
 Therefore, it must be $R'\ge R$.
 If $R'>R$, the capital return is dominated by the asset return, so agents choose $i=i_t=0$ and hence $K=K_{t+1}=0$.
-Homogeneity of $F$ implies zero profits
+Homogeneity of $F$ implies zero profits $0=F(0,L)-R\cdot 0-wL$, while profit maximization implies $0\ge F(K,L)-RK-wL$ for all $K\ge 0$.
+Since $R'>R$, these two conditions also hold with $R'$ instead of $R$.
+Thus we may simply redefine the capital rent as $R'$ without changing the equilibrium allocation.
+Therefore, we may assume $R'=R$, and the no-arbitrage condition \eqref{eq:R} holds.